rexresearch

 the Department of Navy to pursue more information related to the

 research that led to these patents.
-As those are being processed,
+As those are being

-Office's (USPTO) Public Patent Application Information Retrieval
+Trademark Office's (USPTO) Public Patent Application Information

 In doing so, we came across documents that seem to suggest, at